charleslavon/ft-allowance-agent/README.md

 ### Minimal AI Agent Demo
 Divvy is a gain-optimizing Defi Agent that capitalizes on market volatility to grow your wealth, by determining which tokens to periodically swap into stablecoins to secure gains without reducing your portfolio below some minimum USD value.
 Realize these gains for yourself, or setup a conditional recurring allowance for your crypto curious friends & family.

-Our submissions aim to be strong candidates for these tracks - Proximity: $25K Prize Pool (via autonomous use of near-intents), $5K Prize Pool, and the General Track DeFi Agents ($20,000 for 5 best teams) As described [here](https://docs.google.com/document/d/1vRSABmFAgrpsEquisKOZcF6ZR9ydzdjY03sFbyleu18/edit?tab=t.0)
+Our submissions aim to be strong candidates for these tracks - Proximity: $25K Prize Pool (via autonomous use of near-intents), Bitte $5K Prize Pool for our use of chain abstraction, and the General Track DeFi Agents ($20,000 for 5 best teams) As described [here](https://docs.google.com/document/d/1vRSABmFAgrpsEquisKOZcF6ZR9ydzdjY03sFbyleu18/edit?tab=t.0),  and (this is post-minuimum demo) their Absurd Category- push the boundries with creative, outlandish AI experiments (e.g. send a fraction of your swap % to a friend via phone number or to a 5013c Experimental Arts Organization for a tax deductable donation for US Citizens)

 1. The Agent is deployed onto Bitte's Agent protocol, which is beneifical for this minimal scope due to it's heavy use of [nextjs scaffolding](https://www.bitte.ai/registry/agent-starter) and easy integration into Bitte Wallet's Agent UI.
 This chat based interaction in Bitte's UI can be used all the flows which require user interaction to setup an allowance goal.
 Originally I thought that we would only leverage Bitte's Agent UI to setup the allowance goal, and when a goal's growth conditions are satisified, it would then trigger a near.ai agent to act on the user's behalf, but I think that's a dependency that can be removed if we can trigger a Bitte agent to run autonomously, similar to [Delta Trade](https://www.bitte.ai/registry/dcaagent.deltatrade.ai)
 1. Hard Requirements for Qualification.
 A video overview of the agent-building transactions is required.
 The agent must be hosted to enable testing by the judges.
 Additionally, the agent must be open source.
 The Bitte team is available to assist with hosting if needed @ https://t.me/bitteai.